-- Debt security crypto assets (e.g., Bond-i17 issued by the World Bank); this also includes utility tokens that provide the holders future access to goods or services18 - Equity crypto assets (such as Meridio) - Derivative crypto assets (i.e., derivative contracts that rely on cryptography and that can be exchanged peer-to-peer even if the underlying asset is not a crypto asset). - 6.
-In this classification, no separate category has been included for hybrid tokens and new crypto asset types like non-fungible tokens (NFTs) have been omitted.
+- o Equity crypto assets - Derivative crypto assets (i.e., derivative contracts that rely on cryptography and that can be exchanged peer-to-peer even if the underlying asset is not a crypto asset).

+6. In this classification, no separate category has been included for hybrid tokens and new crypto asset types like non-fungible tokens (NFTs) have been omitted.
 In line with how statistical manuals deal with instruments that serve multiple roles, hybrid assets should be classified into one of the other categories according to their main characteristics.
 Due to the complexity of the classification issues surrounding CALWM, this guidance note does not address new types of crypto assets like NFTs.
-NFTs are similar to CAWLM in that they are also built on DLT but instead represent ownership of a unique (often digital) asset.
+NFTs are similar to CAWLM in that they are also built on DLT but instead represent ownership of a unique digital asset.
 These digital assets can include artwork, music, video, virtual real estate, and other collectables.
 NFTs are not intended to be used as a medium of exchange and so do not concern financial issues like CAWLM.
-Because they are sold on a DLT platform, a prospective buyer must purchase an NFT with another crypto asset, like Ether.
+Because they are sold on a DLT platform, a prospective buyer must purchase an NFT with another crypto asset, like Ethereum.
 This combination of characteristics in NFTs could prove a challenge for classification in the national and international accounts.
 This note recommends that the classification of NFTs be addressed in a separate guidance note, coordinated by the Digitalisation Task Team.
 Please see Annex VII "Future Issues" for more information.